smaugmuds/xsmaug/README.md

 	- Will not be backward compatible with any Smaug mud that does not employ the reset fix.
 	- Areas written for Smaug 1.02a, 1.4, and 1.4a should load without a problem and remain compatible.

+New Areas:

+	- sesamest.are
+	- chess.are
+	- warner.are
+	- troy.are
+	- buds.are

 #### ChangeLog